welvet/SillyTavern-MessageSummarize/README.md

 - Maybe add an option to use different completion presets for the summarization.
   - This would completely replace the max token limit, instead allowing the user to select a completion preset.
   - Would need to find a way to retrieve the mak_tokens anyway for the {{words}} macro.
-- Add a button to transfer all summaries marked for long-term memory into a lorebook entry
-- Need to detect when more messages are loaded into the chat via the "load more message" button, and update the message visuals to display any memories on them.
-Annoyingly, no event seems to be fired when the chat updates this way (that I could find).
+- ~~Need to detect when more messages are loaded into the chat via the "load more message" button, and update the message visuals to display any memories on them.
+Annoyingly, no event seems to be fired when the chat updates this way (that I could find).~~
-  - PR for event that triggers when more messages are loaded [here](https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920)
+  - ~~PR for event that triggers when more messages are loaded [here](https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920)~~